 Breweries and Taprooms Offering Takeout

 Most Bellingham breweries are offering some version of takeout or delivery.
 It’s best to check social media for updates as the situation changes daily.
 For now, Bellingham’s longest-established breweries like Aslan, Boundary Bay, Chuckanut, Kulshan, and Wander are all offering to-go options.
 Boundary Bay Brewery, for example, offers extensive takeout and delivery options, with free home delivery available.
 In addition to beer, you can get an entire meal from Boundary Bay’s “Fresh and Ready” or “Frozen Comfort Food” menus.

 Many of Bellingham and Whatcom County’s newer crop of breweries remain open as well.
-Structures, Twin Sisters, Menace, Stemma, 122 West, and Fringe are all great choices for beer to-go.
+Structures, Twin Sisters, Menace, Stemma, and Fringe are all great choices for beer to-go.
 Some, like Stemma Brewing, are offering no-contact curbside pickup.
 Simply order online, drive to the brewery, and they will bring the beer to your car door.

 Finally, hit up Elizabeth Station to solve your one-stop shopping needs.
 Offering both pickup and delivery, Elizabeth Station’s online shop features over 800 beverages to choose from!
 That should be more than enough to get us through until we can return to the pubs.